FG-rps/rust-practice/README.md

 # rust-practice
-Contains code I write while practicing rust
+Contains code I write while practicing rust.
+Also, all the code is contained in their respective branches, the main branch is useless.